Death of Salvador Allende: Death

 On September 11, 1973, just prior to the capture of Palacio de La Moneda (the presidential palace) by military units loyal to Pinochet, President Salvador Allende made his famous farewell speech to Chileans on live radio (Radio Magallanes).
 The president spoke of his love for Chile and of his deep faith in its future.
 He also stated that, as he was committed to Chile, he would not take an easy way out or be used as a propaganda tool by those he called "traitors" (accepting an offer of safe passage, like Carlos Altamirano).
 The radio address was made while gunfire and explosions were clearly audible in the background.

 Shortly afterwards, an official announcement declared that he had gone to war with an AK-47 rifle.
 Allende's corpse was carried out of La Moneda Palace wrapped in a Bolivian poncho by soldiers and fire fighters.

 His body was sent to Hospital Militar arriving about 17:30.
 Among those present during the autopsy was one of Allende's former classmates in university.
 The autopsy also recorded his death as a suicide.

 Allende's weapon had been given to him as a gift by Fidel Castro.
-It bore a golden plate engraved: "To my good friend Salvador from Fidel, who by different means tries to achieve the same goals."
+It bore a golden plate engraved: "To my friend and comrade-in-arms, Fidel Castro."